omonimus1/blog-jade-rubick/content/pages/1--about/index.md

 ## This blog

-This blog's code is based on work by Atte Juvonen and others.
-The code is on [GitHub](https://www.github.com/jadeforrest/blog/).
+This blog's code is open sourced on [GitHub](https://www.github.com/jadeforrest/blog/) thanks to [Atte Juvonen](https://github.com/baobabKoodaa/blog) and others before him.
 Feel free to submit corrections or use the code to create your own blog (but do not host my content elsewhere).

 <re-icons></re-icons>